insertfahim/PropertyFlow/README.md

 ## 🤝 Contributing

-I welcome contributions to make RENTiful even better!
+I welcome contributions to make PropertyFlow even better!
 Here's how you can contribute:

 ### Development Guidelines